Tom McDonald (Australian footballer): 2017-2026

 McDonald played a major role in Melbourne's 33-point Semi-Final win against Hawthorn, kicking a match high four goals as Melbourne triumphed by 33 points.
 Following Melbourne's loss to West Coast in the preliminary final the following week, McDonald scored 53 goals for the season, the most since any Melbourne player since Brad Green's 55 goal haul in 2010.

+McDonald’s final game was in Melbourne’s wildcard final loss to Carlton on 29 August 2026.

 Views and personal life

 In 2021 McDonald commented that he thought it was ‘ethically wrong’ for the AFL to mandate that AFL players be vaccinated against COVID to play.
 He subsequently was criticised by some in the media for this view.

 McDonald has previously appeared on a podcast for the right-wing think tank, the Institute of Public Affairs.

 He has completed a commerce degree at Melbourne University.

 Statistics

-Updated to the end of 2025.
+Updated to the end of round 22, 2026.